 A papilloma attaches to the lining of a breast duct by a stalk.
 Papillomas that are large enough can block the duct.

-Breast papillomas are diagnosed most commonly with an ultrasound and less commonly by a special x-ray called a galactogram.
+A healthcare provider will usually diagnose a breast papilloma with an ultrasound and less often with a special x-ray called a galactogram.

 Author: Women’s Health, Alberta Health Services